 The question of whether Kapuściński really deserved the commendations which came his way has been raised, especially since his death in 2007.
 His skilled pen has inarguably earned him widespread praise, but the journalist himself is now shrouded in controversy.
 Soon after his death, it was revealed that he had worked as an informant for the Communist authorities.

 According to a new biography, Kapuściński Non-Fiction by Artur Domosławski, Kapuściński actively spied on important Polish figures while abroad.
 Moreover, the biography points out numerous inaccuracies in his reports.
-However, this should not discourage anyone from exploring his works.
+Regardless of all the controversy surrounding them, readers should not be discouraged from flipping through his works.
 Perhaps he did omit certain facts, and perhaps he did add half-truths to his books.
 But in this setting, it is important to remember that Kapuściński was as much a narrative and literary writer as he was a reporter and that his embellishments were made to facilitate the psychological portrayal of what were then exotic characters.
 Much like the New Journalism of Tom Wolfe or the Gonzo Journalism of Hunter S. Thompson, Kapuściński favoured personal perceptions over objectivity.
 The relativity of perception should thus be the central question in Kapuściński’s work.
-After all, he did suggest that ‘in order to understand today’s world, we must take into our hands a moving globe and contemplate the scene, upon which we live, from various points on the Earth.'
+After all, he did suggest that ‘in order to understand today’s world, we must take into our hands a moving globe and contemplate the scene, upon which we live, from various points on the Earth.’